DragonMeme/terraform-linux-vm-azure/README.md

 5.)
 Congratulations, you have access to your linux virtual machine.

 6.)
-IMPORTANT: `terraform destroy` or `./terraform destroy` after use and do not close terminal while destroying is on progress.
+IMPORTANT: `terraform destroy -var-file='example.tfvars'` or `./terraform destroy -var-file='example.tfvars` after use and do not close terminal while destroying is on progress.